 No-Cost Forklift Tire Program Helps Ensure Uptime

 As your partner in uptime, Barclay knows that forklift tire failure may end up resulting in more downtime and expense than the cost of the actual tire itself.
-As a no-cost service to our partners, Barclay offers the Forklift Tire Survey and Inspection Program.
+As a no-cost service to our partners, Barclay offers the Forklift Tire Survey and Inspection Program for New Jersey and New York customers.

-Inventory your equipment, tire sizes and report the current condition of your tires.
+- Inventory your equipment, and tire sizes and report the current condition of your tires.

 - Allow you to better schedule tire changes based on usage.

-- And – it’s all FREE – we offer this service, merely for the privilege of providing your industrial forklift tire needs.
+- And – it’s all FREE – we offer this service merely for the privilege of providing for your industrial forklift tire needs.
 It’s our way of saying thank you for being our customer.

 Take Precautions To Extend Forklift Tire Life